lucassus/krug-the-perfect-rspec/good_practices_fast/01_title.md

 # Good practices
 ## Fast specs

-!SLIDE title bullets
+!SLIDE small title bullets

 # Fast specs, how to?

-* often controllers specs are not unit tests
+* often tests for controllers are in fact functional tests
-* do not test full Rails stack
+* you should not test full Rails stack specs
-* mock models in controller test
+* stub models in your specs
-* turn off view rendering
+* turn off view rendering in controllers specs
+* use tools for acceptance testing